IoTcloudServe/Rama4-Model/Readme.md

 4) Netedit Map - created by Hong

-5) Rama4-RL - created by Pupe
+5) Rama-4 RL - created by Pupe